Spiritual assistance in prisons, healthcare facilities and the army

 An analysis of spiritual care in healthcare institutions can be found in

-Council of Europe (2016).
-Human rights in culturally diverse societies: Guidelines adopted by the Committee of Ministers and Compilation of Council of Europe standards.
-Strasbourg: Council of Europe, pp. 65-72
+Council of Europe: Committee of Ministers (2016, March 2).
+Human rights in culturally diverse societies: Guidelines adopted by the Committee of Ministers and Compilation of Council of Europe standards (see in particular Chapter III, para.
+A)

 Other information is available on the